mawais-afz/java-interview-questions/java-oops.md

     }
     ```

-49. **Can you call a constructor of a class inside another constructor?**
+55. **Can you call a constructor of a class inside another constructor? or How can constructor chaining be done using this keyword?**
     Yes, you can call a constructor from another constructor within the same class using `this()`.
 This is known as constructor chaining.
 The call to another constructor must be the first statement in the constructor.
 This is useful for code reuse and avoiding duplicate initialization code.

     Here's an example: